Ready to get started?

 This guide walks you through everything you need to know about booking live music for your venue — from finding acts to agreeing terms to making sure the night runs smoothly.

-The numbers speak for themselves.
-According to UK Music’s annual report, live music contributes over £4 billion to the UK economy annually.
+The UK music industry contributed £8bn GVA in 2024 and supported 220,000 full-time-equivalent jobs, with the live sector alone worth around £2.5bn, according to UK Music’s This Is Music 2025 report.
 But you don’t need macro stats — you’ve seen it yourself.
 The nights with live music are the nights your till rings loudest.

 Before you start looking for acts, get clear on the basics: